What is Venture Debt?

 - The major difference between venture capital and venture debt is that this debt needs to repay.

-- In the case of the venture, capital control is diluted, which is not the case in venture debt since no equity stocks are to be issued.
+- In the case of the venture, capital control is diluted, which is not the case in venture debt since no equity stocks are issued.

-- The conditions are harsher in case of venture debt and the consequences can be serious when conditions are not met.
+- The conditions are harsher in venture debt, and the consequences can be serious when conditions are not met.

 - It is cheaper as compared to venture capital.

-- This is an easy way for start-up companies to raise funds by way of debt once they have raised venture capital.
+- It is an easy way for start-up companies to raise funds by way of debt once they have raised venture capital.

 - The companies are able to get funding without diluting their control by way of issue of equity shares.